Dolomites Hiking: The 8 Best Options for Hiking Hut-to-Hut in Italy

 Most trekkers on the Alta Via 2 carry along a harness and a helmet as a security measure.
 These items are not required, but if it helps you to feel more comfortable on the route, they are always welcome.
 Safety first!

-Can I Camp During My Walking Holiday in the Dolomites?
+Can I Camp During My Hiking in the Dolomites?

 We'll get right to the point: wild camping is not allowed on the Alta Via 2.
 Hikers are required to spend the night in mountain huts, rifugios in Italian.
 The good thing about spending the night in the huts is that you don't have to bring a tent, cooking kit, and the food for the 13 days.
 The rifugios vary in size and accommodation options, but they all offer a shower, a good night's sleep including half board with tasty local cuisine.

-Can I Camp During My Walking Holiday in the Dolomites?
+Can I Camp During My Hiking in the Dolomites?

 A Solo Hut-to-Hut Hiking Tour in Italy, Is That Possible?